Hierarchically Composing Level Generators for the Creation of Complex Structures: Background

 \subsubsection{NeuroEvolution of Augmenting Topologies (NEAT)}

 NEAT~\citep{neat} is a genetic algorithm that evolves the weights and structure of neural networks.
-Generally, NEAT starts with a simple neural network with no hidden layers.
-Through the process of crossover and mutation, however, these networks can become more complex, thereby becoming fitter, and thus solving the problem better.
+NEAT starts with a population of simple networks with no hidden layers, which gradually increase in complexity through evolution, to better solve the problem under consideration.